Three interesting articles in Norwegian in Dagbladet and Aftenposten regarding the BBC documentary:

 "While I am unable to say anything about the concrete cases you point to, I can say that Barnevernet is the most important, but also one of the most complicated help systems we have for children and families in Norway.
 Because these are people working with people in very complex cases full of conflict, there will once in a while be things done which we afterwards see to have been wrong.
 This is implicit in the essence of the discipline/profession, and we must to some degree expect deviance to occur.
 Therefore, we must in all these cases turn every stone in order to see what could have been done differently, so that we get to have a child protection service which is developing all the time, a child protection service which even further strengthens Norway as the world's best and safest place for children to live."

 In other words, Mr Hjermann thinks that representatives for the child protection system assuring us, while keeping their eyes closed to the realities of individual cases, that the system is fine, constitutes proof.
-And he thinks that Whewell of BBC, plus viewers around the world, will surely be satisfied and conclude that Norway has a child protection service which makes this the world's best and safest place for children to live.
+And he thinks the Whewell of BBC, plus viewers around the world, will surely be satisfied and conclude the Norway has a child protection service which makes this the world's best and safest place for children to live.

 Well, who knows, lots of people may bow to the assurances of one having had the experience of children's ombudsman.
 He may have underestimated BBC, however, as may also the Ministry's Mr Ostling, see below.